Vermont's Gravel Cycling Event Map

 A 38 mile "spring classic" "mullet ride" (business in the front, party in the back) starting in downtown Monpelier in late April.
 Experience the full-spectrum of Vermont gravel at this legendary ride.

 The Ranger is an adventure cycling brand centered around an annual bike ride and community celebration event in June.
-With an inclusive culture and a strong focus on the value of a strong community and sustainability, the event has been successful in inspiring environmental and social advocacy, as well as more people on bikes!
+Check out their site for details on other their other ride options and famous Party In The Pasture!
+With an inclusive culture and a strong focus on the value of a strong community and sustainability, the event has been successful in inspiring environmental and social advocacy.
+More than half of the proceeds from the event go to benefit the Alliance for Vermont Communities, Vermont Adaptive Ski and Sports and Little Bellas.

 Peru VT // 42 miles // 4000 ft // June 29th